91ahmed/Query-Builder/README.md

 # Query Builder
-Simple php Query Bilder class that work with pdo class to access different types of databases systems.
+Simple php Query Bilder class that work with pdo class to access different types of databases systems.<br/>
+Use it and save your time writing queries.